kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README-FLOW.md

 1) Click on “+ Add …” in the sidebar
    - Navigation.onTreeClick detects `.form-ui-nav-item.form-ui-nav-item-add`
-   - Derives schema path from `data-group-id="form-optional-…"`, resolves node from root schema
+   - Derives schema path from `data-group-id="form-optional-…"`
-   - Calls `FormGenerator.onActivateOptionalGroup(path, node)`
+   - Calls `FormGenerator.commandActivateOptional(path)` (command API)
      - Adds to `activeOptionalGroups`
-     - Seeds `data` at path (`{}` via base generation for object — includes arrays as [] — or `[]` for array)
+     - Seeds `data` at path (`{}` for object; `[]` for array).
+For arrays-of-objects: if empty, auto-adds the first item (data-first) with a minimal default object (primitives, arrays, and required objects only)
-     - Notifies listeners
-     - Calls `rebuildBody()` → clears maps, rebuilds body via `GroupBuilder.buildInline()`
-       - Re-attaches overlay, remaps fields to groups, restores data into fields, regenerates navigation, revalidates (post-nav)
+     - Rebuilds body, regenerates navigation, runs validation
-     - If the node is an array-of-objects: emulates one click on the array’s add button to create the first item
+   - Navigates to the activated group or the first array item
-     - Schedules a validation pass on the next animation frame to mark required fields in the newly added UI

 Stacktrace:
 - Sidebar click → Navigation.onTreeClick → FormGenerator.onActivateOptionalGroup → FormGenerator.rebuildBody → GroupBuilder.buildInline → Navigation.mapFieldsToGroups → FormGenerator.ensureGroupRegistry → FormGenerator.loadData → Navigation.generateNavigationTree → Validation.validateAllFields